AWS SQS and SNS: Cloud Messaging Services

 SNS vs EventBridge

-EventBridge is a serverless event bus that builds on SNS but adds event routing rules, schema discovery, and SaaS integrations.
+EventBridge is a serverless event bus that builds on SNS with event routing rules, schema discovery, and SaaS integrations.
 The choice depends on your use case.

 | Aspect | SNS | EventBridge |